MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 Our paper makes the following contributions:

-\begin{itemize} \item \textbf{Technique: }We propose a black-box approach inspired on Metamorphic Testing to estimate the confidence of DNN-based ADSs at runtime.
+\begin{itemize} \item \textbf{Technique: }We propose a black-box approach inspired on Metamorphic Testing to estimate the uncertainty of DNN-based ADSs at runtime.
 We define several image-based Metamorphic Relations (MRs) for this domain, and a process to evaluate them at runtime.
 Our technique can be used to identify potentially unexpected scenarios, either those derived from internal (e.g., improperly trained DNN) or external (e.g., fog blocking the visibility of the camera) uncertainties.

 \item \textbf{Evaluation: }Unlike previous studies, which use simulation environments in their evaluation, we employ a physical (small-scale) ADS.
 This was considered to reduce the validity threat related to the reality gap existing between simulated and real environments (e.g., due to the textures of the images or the fidelity of the simulation engines).
-With this physical vehicle, we carry out an empirical study, showing \tool's benefits over the black-box approach of SelfOracle~\cite{stocco2020misbehaviour} as well as the white-box Ensemble approach.
+With this physical vehicle, we carry out an empirical study, showing \tool's benefits over the black-box approach of SelfOracle~\cite{stocco2020misbehaviour} as well as the white-box Ensemble and MC Dropout approaches.
+We also complement our evaluation with datasets generated with simulation environments from previous studies \cite{stocco2022thirdeye}.

 \item \textbf{Dataset: }We provide the dataset of images used to train our DNN-based driving models, as well as the one used to evaluate our test oracles in this paper \cite{MarmotDataset}.
 Our dataset comprises images from a training track provided by the vendor of the mobile robot~\cite{LeoRoverDataset}, as well as images from another training track and two additional evaluation tracks provided by us.
-For the two evaluation tracks, our dataset also includes recordings of out-of-bounds scenarios, caused by either internal (faulty DNN models) or external (unexpected inputs) anomalies.
+For the two evaluation tracks, our dataset includes recordings of correct driving under nominal conditions and internal (faulty DNN models) or external (unexpected inputs) anomalies, as well as DNN misbehaviors (out-of-bounds scenarios) under internal or external anomalies.

 \end{itemize}